Got questions? Get in touch.

-Medicare is the single-payer system in Canada, citizens and permanent residents are eligible to apply for Medicare, the single-payer healthcare system which is funded by taxes.
+Citizens and permanent residents are eligible to apply for Medicare, the single-payer system funded predominantly by taxes.
 Each territory or province has its own health insurance plan, and while these vary, basic medical services are usually covered.
 Private health insurance can be used to cover medical services not included in Medicare, like optometry, dentistry, home care and prescription medications.

-Most hospitals and clinics in Canada are run privately, even though they are government-funded and regulated.
-Major cities like Toronto and Vancouver have well-equipped teaching hospitals linked to universities, however finding an emergency department in rural parts of Canada may warrant a long drive.
+Hospitals and clinics in Canada are government-funded and regulated, although there are some private clinics that offer specialised treatments.
+Major cities like Toronto and Vancouver have well-equipped teaching hospitals linked to universities.
+However, finding an emergency department in rural parts of Canada may warrant a long drive.
 General family clinics can handle minor emergencies and are easily found throughout the country.

 While the standard of care at public facilities in Canada is good, waiting times can be a problem and delays are common, even at an emergency department.
 To see a specialist, patients generally need a referral from a GP.
-Furthermore, many GPs have their hands full and are unwilling to take on new patients, which could make things difficult for expats.
-For this reason, even those with access to Medicare often opt for private treatment if they are able to afford it.
+Furthermore, many GPs are unwilling to take on new patients, which could make things difficult for expats.
+For this reason, even those with access to Medicare may opt for private treatment if they are able to afford it.

-Despite these issues, locals and expats alike report that the standards of healthcare in Canada is well above average.
+Despite these issues, locals and expats alike report that the standard of healthcare in Canada is well above average.

 Health insurance cards signify an individual’s right to access Medicare and each family member needs to have their own.
 As the process of obtaining a health insurance card can be quite bureaucratic and time-consuming, many expats opt to take out private insurance.

-Depending on the length of your stay in Canada and future plans, it may be better to opt for an international health insurance policy.
-However, not all international policies are accepted by all hospitals, so it’s important for expats to check which hospitals in the local area are accessible before investing in any health insurance plan.
+Depending on the length of stay in Canada and future plans, it may be better to opt for an international health insurance policy.
+Expats should check which hospitals in the local area are accessible before investing in any health insurance plan.